Gambia president says country must wait for court decision

-DAKAR, Senegal (AP) — Gambia’s president says he has filed an injunction to restrict president-elect Adama Barrow from being sworn in Thursday and to restrict other parties from swearing him in.
+DAKAR, Senegal (AP) — Gambia’s president said late Sunday that he has filed an injunction to restrict president-elect Adama Barrow from taking office Thursday and to bar other parties from swearing the opposition coalition leader in, telling Gambians they must wait for a Supreme Court hearing before he considers stepping down after more than 22 years in power.

-President Yahya Jammeh spoke late Sunday as Barrow is in Senegal until his Jan.
+President Yahya Jammeh addressed the small West African nation as Senegal said it was hosting Barrow until his Jan.
 19 inauguration.
-Jammeh said he called Liberia’s president confirming the injunction and requesting the West African regional bloc help facilitate Supreme Court judges.
+Jammeh said that date marking the end of his mandate is “not carved in stone.”

-He said that the Jan.
-19 date marking the end of his mandate is “not carved in stone” and that Gambia must await a Supreme Court decision.
+“I have confirmed that we have filed an application for an injunction to restrict Mr. Adama Barrow from being sworn in as well as restricting the chief justice and any other parties from swearing in Mr. Adama Barrow until the application is decided by the Supreme Court of Gambia.
+And until then, the status quo remains,” Jammeh said.

-Jammeh conceded after losing in the Dec.
-1 election, but later rejected the vote.
+The 51-year-old leader called the chairwoman of the West African bloc, Liberian President Ellen Johnson Sirleaf, during his state TV broadcast.
+While on the phone, he confirmed that he filed the injunction and requested that the Economic Community of West African States, known as ECOWAS, help facilitate Supreme Court judges.
+The bloc has been mediating the political crisis in Gambia.

 Most Read Stories